 Administrative responsibility for the doctoral program resides with the Doctoral Committee for the department, and the director of the program.
 The Doctoral Committee is a standing committee in the Department of Behavioral and Community Health Sciences (BCHS).
 It is chaired by Dr. Patricia Documet, who also serves as the program director.
 Members of the doctoral committee include Drs.
-Kar-Hai Chu, James Egan, and Mary Hawk.
-Currently, Noelle Spencer is the student representative.
+Steven Albert, Kar-Hai Chu, and James Egan as well as Mr. Paul Markgraf, Academic Administrator.
+Currently, Michelle Dougherty is the student representative.
 A doctoral student representative to the committee is selected by the doctoral students of the program.
 To be eligible for membership, students must have already passed their preliminary exams.
 The student representative provides important feedback for program assessment and further development from the students' perspective.